acgollapalli/KING-blog/_posts/2022-03-08-something-boots.md

 Now, 0x09000000 is the hex representation of 150994944, so it looks like `as` converted it to decimal here.
 So this snippet defines the address for the register uart&#x2026; or something (don&rsquo;t ask me, I&rsquo;m figuring it out as I go!)

+### Getting the Correct Register for UART into x0

     adrp	x0, uart
     add	x0, x0, :lo12:uart
     ldr	x0, [x0]
     mov	w1, 104
     strb	w1, [x0]

 I&rsquo;ve tried removing particular instructions from this segment, and they all seem to be essential.

+### Actually Printing a Character to UART

+    mov	w1, 104
+    strb	w1, [x0]

 The strb is what does the actual reading.
 [This stack overflow post](https://stackoverflow.com/a/25508561) was helpful, even though it&rsquo;s for an older form of ARM assembly.

-I think this is how you end procedures:
+### Ending the Procedure(?)

     nop
     ret

+I think this is how you end procedures.

+### Putting it all Together

 So I tried to take it to bare essentials and this is what I got: